-Rats are opportunistic granivore omnivores, which means that they will eat what is available, be it plant or animal matter, but require the majority of their diet to be grains and seeds.
+Rats are opportunistic granivore omnivores, which means that they will eat what is available, be it plant or animal matter, but require the majority of their diet to be grains.
 Many rodents have different dietary requirements, which is why it is not recommended to offer your rat a diet geared towards another rodent such as hamsters.
 Certain human foods such as cereals and processed foods can be very high in fats, sugars and salt, which are extremely unhealthy.
 Sugars and salt have been proven to promote and aid in tumour growth.
+Treats should be kept to an absolute minimum.
+They do not need treats to thrive, even if their cute eyes try say otherwise.

-There are many different ways to feed your rats to ensure they get all the nutrients they require.
-All values below are approximate and may change based on various factors including but not limited to environmental temperature, age of rat, sex of rat, pregnancy/lactation status, tupe of foods offered, etc.
+There are many different ways to feed your rats (methods outlined below) to ensure they get all the nutrients they require.
+All values below are approximate and may change based on various factors including but not limited to environmental temperature, age of rat, sex of rat, pregnancy/lactation status, type of foods offered, etc.

-A rat can eat between 15-40g per day, depending on the above factors.
+A rat can eat between 15-40g per day. depending on the above factors.

-Protein: 15%-18% Fat: 2.5%-6% Fibre: 5-10%
+Protein: 15%-18% Fat: 2.5%-6% Fibre: 5-10% Ash/Minerals: 7-8.5%

-Ash/Minerals: 7-8.5%